World Chess Championship 2023: Reactions

 In the press conference immediately after winning the title, Ding reflected on the journey involved in becoming a World Champion.
 He said:

 I started to learn chess from four years old… I spent 26 years playing, analyzing, trying to improve my chess ability with many different ways, with different changing methods.
 With many new ways of training.
 I think I did everything.
 Sometimes I thought I was addicted to chess, because sometimes without tournaments, I was not so happy.
 Sometimes I struggled to find other hobbies to make me happy.
 This match reflects the deepness of my soul.
 I could not control my mood.
 I will cry.
 I will burst into tears.
 It was quite a tough tournament for me.
 I feel quite relieved.

 During the press conference, Nepomniachtchi expressed regret over his play, especially in the classical portion of the match.
 He said:

 I guess I had a chance and many promising positions.
 Probably I should have tried to finish everything in the classical portion, because it was a matter of one or two precise moves.
 Today I should have used my advantage in the second game more carefully.
 There was a great position.
 And the fourth game was very difficult; Black had the initiative.
 But it happens.
 We both had little time.
 I could not imagine that this position could be lost, but as it turned out, it can.

 Former world champion Viswanathan Anand, who commentated during the event, said that it is impossible to praise both players enough, highlighting their energy and noting the final game as especially draining.

 Former world champion Magnus Carlsen, who abdicated the World Chess Championship title before the match had taken place, congratulated Ding on Twitter by simply remarking: "Self-pinning for immortality.
 Congrats Ding!"
 It was a reference to Ding's move 46...Rg6, which voluntarily pinned his rook to his king.

+Former world champion Vladimir Kramnik, who served as a consultant for Nepomniachtchi, commented that Nepomniachtchi made too many unforced errors, didn't adequately cover his own weakness, and missed too many opportunities from nervous and impulsive decision-making.
+However, he praised Ding's fighting spirit and the boldness of his move 46...Rg6.